lucia-auth/lucia/documentation/content/main/contributing.md

 ### OAuth provider

 We are generally lenient on what providers we accept.
-However, please open a new feature request or start a new discussion on Discord or Github if you're unsure (e.g. worried if the provider is too niche).
+However, please open a new feature request or start a new discussion on Discord or GitHub if you're unsure (e.g. worried if the provider is too niche).

 ### Database adapters

-Please open a new feature request or start a new discussion on Discord or Github before creating an official adapter.
+Please open a new feature request or start a new discussion on Discord or GitHub before creating an official adapter.
 Adapters must be tested with the testing package and must pass all tests for it to be accepted.

 Keep in mind that it may be more appropriate to provide the adapter from an existing adapter package instead of creating a new one.